Immigration

 Working for You

 Dreamers and their families voluntarily registered themselves with the promise that if they followed the rules laid out, they would be safe.
 President Trump unilaterally changed the terms of that agreement and put hundreds of thousands of Dreamers at risk of deportation.
-To help restore their faith in the United States, Congressman DeSaulnier is proud to sponsor several bills that support Dreamers, including the Dream and Promise Act (H.R.
-6), the BRIDGE Act (H.R.
-496), and the American Hope Act (H.R.
-3591), which would each provide a permanent solution for Dreamers and their families.
+To help restore their faith in the United States, Congressman DeSaulnier is proud to sponsor several bills that support Dreamers, including the Dream and Promise Act and the U.S. Citizenship Act, which would provide a permanent solution for Dreamers and their families.

 Supporting Asylum Seekers

 After the Trump Administration implemented its family separation policy, Congressman DeSaulnier made several trips to the Southern border to see firsthand how asylum seekers were being treated.
-With that firsthand knowledge, he has sponsored dozens of bills to reunite families who were separated and provide permanent protection for people seeking a better life in the United States.
+With that firsthand knowledge, he has sponsored dozens of bills to reunite families who were separated and provide permanent protection for people seeking a better life in the United States, including asylum seekers.

-For a downloadable copy of Mark's immigration work, click the image below:
+For a downloadable copy of Mark's immigration work, click here: